 Another included fact sheet helps explain some of the particulars related to MCPs, such as the definition of a network.
 This toolkit helps eligible beneficiaries understand their options and how Cal MediConnect may benefit them.
 For those who choose to opt-out of Cal MediConnect, the toolkit helps them to better understand how to navigate their MCPs.
 The toolkit went through stakeholder review and user testing in partnership with the Health Research for Action at UC Berkeley's School of Public Health.
 As with other materials, these documents were subject to a final literacy review process and were translated into all of the required Medi-Cal threshold languages.
-The toolkit is an easy-to-use resource for enrolled and eligible beneficiaries, caregivers, and stakeholders.
-It is available online at http://calduals.org/learn-more-resources/toolkits/beneficiary-toolkit/ as well as in hard copy, and is being distributed during outreach activities.
+The toolkit is an easyto-use resource for enrolled members and eligible beneficiaries, caregivers, and stakeholders.
+It is available online as well as in hard copy, and is being distributed during outreach activities.